 - Kiwifruit orchards would need to have a productive area of between 7ha and16ha respectively.
-These align closely with the current median sized horticultural property (7ha) and average sized horticultural property (17ha) (Figure 34). - Vineyards would need to have a productive area of between 11ha and 25ha respectively. - Dairy farming properties would need to have a productive area of between 46ha and 103ha respectively.
+These align closely with the current median sized horticultural property (7ha) and average sized horticultural property (17ha) (Figure 34). - Vineyards would need to have a productive area of between 11ha and 25ha respectively.

+- Dairy farming properties would need to have a productive area of between 46ha and 103ha respectively.
 The upper value is not dissimilar to the current median and average dairy farm property size (94ha and 126ha respectively) (Figure 35). - Sheep and beef properties would need to have a productive area of between 242ha and 538ha respectively.
 This is considerable larger than the estimated median and average sheep and beef property sizes currently in the district (Figure 36).
 This implies that the majority of the current sheep and beef properties may be making even smaller household returns (i.e. less than \$45,000 per annum).
 Other income sources may be relevant. - Arable crop/grain farming properties would need to have a productive area of between 70ha and 155ha respectively. - Other livestock farms (but particularly deer farming properties) would need a productive area of between 126ha and 280ha.

-This table and section is provided in Annexure 2.
-On the basis of Council's own evidence, it seems counter-intuitive to support a zone change to Horticulture on the site, given its size, existing residential use, and surrounding residential and commercial activities.
-Overall, the zone provisions are not appropriate for the site.
+This table and section are provided in Annexure 2.
+Based on Council's own evidence, it seems counter-intuitive to support a zone change to Horticulture with respect to the Landholdings, given their size, existing residential use, and surrounding activities.
+Overall, the zone provisions are not appropriate for the Landholdings.